I. “Patience is a dirty and nasty word”

 In the latter half of the 1960s, the FBI beat back at Black Power with unprecedented violence and vengeance.
 As Black nationalists were murdered indiscriminately by federal and local law enforcement, Stokely Carmichael became a priority target.
 In a 1968 memo, FBI Director J. Edgar Hoover himself identified Carmichael as the likeliest among several “Black Messiahs” with the potential to unify Black people in “a true black revolution.”
 The FBI “bad-jacketed” him extensively, relying on informants and undercover agents to plant falsified documents portraying him as an agent of the CIA to his associates in Black organizations.

 Carmichael had led the SNCC, inspired the Black Panthers, and attempted to unify the two organizations—but by late 1968, due in large part to tensions stirred by the FBI’s tactics, he had been cleaved from good standing with both.
 On September 4th of that year, agents phoned Carmichael’s mother and falsely claimed that her son was the object of a Panther hit.
-He fled the country and lived in Guinea, never leaving his exile, with rare exceptions, for the remaining three decades of his life.
+He fled the country and lived in Guinea, with rare exception, for the remaining three decades of his life.

 Then he gave Black Americans his assessment of their shared predicament and considered philosophy for their liberation.
 In urging a rejection of reliance on existing institutions, and thus the pursuit of economic, social, and political empowerment through the creation of Black organizations, he did ideological and political work foundational to the ongoing Black freedom struggle.